algorandfoundation/algokit-cli/docs/features/compile.md

   -h, --help          Show this message and exit.

 Commands:
-  py      Compile Python contract(s) to TEAL using the PuyaPy compiler. python  Compile Python contract(s) to TEAL using the PuyaPy compiler.
+  py      Compile Algorand Python contract(s) using the PuyaPy compiler. python  Compile Algorand Python contract(s) using the PuyaPy compiler.
 ```

 ### Compile Python

 The command `algokit compile python` or `algokit compile py` will run the [PuyaPy](https://github.com/algorandfoundation/puya) compiler against the supplied Algorand Python smart contract.

-All arguments supplied to the command are passed directly to PuyaPy and as such this command supports all options of the specific PuyaPy compiler version being used.
+All arguments supplied to the command are passed directly to PuyaPy, therefore this command supports all options supported by the PuyaPy compiler.

 Any errors detected by PuyaPy during the compilation process will be printed to the output.